 Working out on a treadmill at home is more convenient for many compared to going to the gym.
-However, with convenience comes some extra responsibility -- you will need to maintain, troubleshoot and service your treadmill to keep it running well.
-One common treadmill issue is the walking belt slipping or skipping.
+However, with convenience comes some extra responsibility — you will need to maintain, troubleshoot and service your treadmill to keep it running well.
+One common issue is the treadmill belt slipping or skipping.
 In many cases, you can troubleshoot this problem yourself before calling an authorized service center.

 The belt is the moving surface on a treadmill that wraps around the running deck.
 The top layer of a treadmill belt is often mistaken for rubber, but it is actually PVC, which is more durable than rubber.
 The back side of the belt, the part that is in contact with the running deck, is usually made of a cotton polyester blend, monofilament or urethane.

-Horizon Fitness states that you should tension the belt if it drifts or slips.
+Horizon Fitness states that you should tension or align the belt if you find your treadmill slipping to one side .
 The belt may be too loose and require tightening.
 Test the belt tension by lifting the middle of one side of the belt.
 It should lift 2 to 3 inches off the running deck.
 If it doesn't lift this high, it is too loose.
 Refer to your owner's manual for instructions on how to adjust the belt tension.
 You will need a hex key or Allen wrench to adjust the rear roller bolts on the back end of the treadmill.
 This adjustment tool usually comes with the treadmill.

 The drive belt is the belt between the motor and the front roller.
 This belt is found under the motor hood cover.
 Your running belt may be slipping because the drive belt is slipping.
 It is possible to tighten the drive belt yourself, but check your owner's manual before performing any service under the motor hood cover.
 Some manufacturers explicitly state not to remove the hood cover unless advised to do so by an authorized service center.
 You risk voiding your warranty if you perform any maintenance not recommended by the manufacturer.